-- The Council uses shared values to act as a guide for decision making and as a basis for developing positive and trusting relationships within the Council, and with key partners working through the Bassetlaw Public and Third Sector Partnership. - The Council operates an Overview & Scrutiny Committee, and an Audit & Risk Scrutiny Committee. - The Council holds meetings in public unless there are appropriate reasons for confidentiality. - The Council has a Whistle-Blowing policy in place, to which officers and all those contracting with the Council have access via the Council's own intranet and external website. - The Council has established terms and conditions for remuneration of Members and officers and there is an effective structure for managing the process including the existence of an Independent Remuneration Panel.

-(v) Engaging comprehensively with institutional stakeholders

-- The Council has a developed Communication strategy, including Members Information Bulletins and scheduled meetings with Cabinet Members.
+- The Council uses shared values to act as a guide for decision-making and as a basis for developing positive and trusting relationships within the Council, and with key partners working through the Bassetlaw Public and Third Sector Partnership. - The Council operates an Overview & Scrutiny Committee, and an Audit & Risk Scrutiny Committee. - The Council holds meetings in public unless there are appropriate reasons for confidentiality. - The Council has a Whistle-Blowing policy in place, to which officers and all those contracting with the Council have access via the Council's own intranet and external website. - The Council has established terms and conditions for remuneration of Members and officers and there is an effective structure for managing the process including the existence of an Independent Remuneration Panel. - (v) Engaging comprehensively with institutional stakeholders - The Council has a developed Communication strategy, including Members Information Bulletins and scheduled meetings with Cabinet Members.
 This ensures effective communication between Members and officers in their respective roles. - The Council's key partnerships are held on a Partnerships Register.
-On an annual basis each key partnership is reviewed in terms of their stewardship and governance arrangements by its associated Council Partnership Officer and managed by the Corporate Governance Working - The Council's key Partnerships are reported to Council annually as part of the Statement of Accounts. - The Council coordinates activity with its diverse communities through a Community and Voluntary Sector Forum commissioned by the Council.
-This approach enables the Council to engage with all sections of the community effectively and recognises the opportunities to work collaboratively with the sector in the new "mixed market place" of service delivery in which the Council now operates.

-(vi) Engaging with individual citizens and service users effectively

-- The Council ensures that its strategic plans, priorities and targets are developed through a robust mechanism, and in consultation with the local community and other key stakeholders, and that they are clearly articulated and disseminated. - The Council ensures that all committee papers are easily accessible and meetings are held in public unless there are good reasons for confidentiality. - The Council has developed a clear policy on how officers and their representatives are consulted and involved in decision-making.
+The stewardship and governance arrangements of key partnerships are reviewed annually by the Council Partnership Officer and managed through the Corporate Governance Working Group. - The Council coordinates activity with its diverse communities through a Community and Voluntary Sector Forum commissioned by the Council.
+This approach enables the Council to engage with all sections of the community effectively and recognises the opportunities to work collaboratively with the sector in the new "mixed market place" of service delivery in which the Council now operates. - (vi) Engaging with individual citizens and service users effectively - The Council ensures that its strategic plans, priorities and targets are developed through a robust mechanism, and in consultation with the local community and other key stakeholders, and that, they are clearly articulated and disseminated. - The Council ensures that all committee papers are easily accessible and meetings are held in public unless there are good reasons for confidentiality. - The Council has developed a clear policy on how officers and their representatives are consulted and involved in decision-making.